Pak Tonji

-Pak Tonji (July 3, 1342 – September 17, 1422 (Note: In the Korean calendar (lunar), he was born on the 6th day of 1st lunar month 1342 and died on the 2nd day of the 9th lunar month 1422 at the age of 81.)) was a Korean scholar-bureaucrat, diplomat, and ambassador, representing Joseon interests in the tongsinsa (diplomatic mission) to the Ashikaga shogunate (Muromachi bafuku) in Japan.
+Pak Tonji (July 3, 1342 – September 17, 1422 (Note: In the Korean calendar (lunar), he was born on the 6th day of 1st lunar month 1342 and died on the 2nd day of the 9th lunar month 1422 at the age of 81.)) was a Korean scholar-bureaucrat, diplomat, and ambassador, representing Joseon interests in the tongsinsa (diplomatic mission) to the Ashikaga shogunate (Muromachi bakufu) in Japan.
 He lived from the late Goryeo until the early Joseon periods.

 Early life

 Pak Tonji was born in 1342 in Kŏnch'ŏn-ri, Gaegyeong, the capital of Goryeo.
-He belonged to the Miryang Pak clan, and was the son of Pak Yun-mun and his wife, Lady Kim, the second daughter of Kim T'aehyŏn.
-Pak Tonji passed the civil service examination, ranked eighth overall, on December 3, 1360 (Note: In the Korean calendar (lunar), the 25th day of the 10th lunar month.).
+A member of the Miryang Pak clan, he was the son of Pak Yun-mun and Lady Kim, the second daughter of Kim T'aehyŏn.
+On December 3, 1360, he passed the civil service examination, ranking eighth overall (Note: In the Korean calendar (lunar), the 25th day of the 10th lunar month.).

 1398 mission to Japan

 King Taejo dispatched a diplomatic mission to Japan in 1398–1399.
-This embassy to shogunal court of Ashikaga Yoshimochi was led by Pak.
-In part, the envoy was charged with conveying a response to a message sent to the Joseon court by the Japanese shōgun.
-In part, the Joseon ambassador sought Ashikaga involvement in suppressing pirate raiders which were believed to come from Japan.
+Pak led the embassy to the shogunal court of Ashikaga Yoshimochi.
+The envoy was charged with conveying a response to a message from the Japanese shōgun and seeking Ashikaga involvement in suppressing pirate raiders believed to come from Japan.
 These pirates were variously known as wokou (Chinese character: 倭寇; Chinese pronunciation: wōkòu; Japanese pronunciation: wakō; Korean pronunciation: 왜구 waegu).

 Pak and his retinue arrived in Kyoto in the early autumn of 1398 (Ōei 5, 8th month).
 Shōgun Ashikaga Yoshimochi presented the envoy with a formal diplomatic letter; and presents were given for the envoy to convey to the Joseon court.
-When Pak returned from Japan in 1399, he brought with him more than 100 wakō captives, an explicit earnest of good fatih.
+When Pak returned from Japan in 1399, he brought with him more than 100 wakō captives, an explicit earnest of good faith.

 Pak also bore letters from the Ashikaga shōgun requesting original texts of Buddhist scriptures and Buddhist altar fittings.

 Pak conveyed the following letter from Shōgun Yoshimitsu to the governor of Kyushu:

 "This instruction is hereby given to you, Ōuchi Sakyo-no-Tayu (Ōuchi Yoshihiro).
 The Korean envoy, in compliance with the command of his government, came to our country, crossing waters of vast expanse.
 He brought us a gift of great value from his nation, thus showing us great courtesy.
 We have highly appreciated this.
 Now that this envoy is returning to his country, we should send products of our land in recognition of this gift and as a token of our good will.